entu/ssg/README.md

 ## Content

-### Page content - index.jade
+### Page content - index.pug

-Page content is generated from __index.jade__ file.
+Page content is generated from __index.pug__ file.
 All other files are ignored, but You can use those files for Jade [include](http://jade-lang.com/reference/includes)/[extends](http://jade-lang.com/reference/inheritance).
-You can put locale identificator to filename (like index.en.jade) for locale speciffic content.
+You can put locale identificator to filename (like index.en.pug) for locale speciffic content.

 ### Page style - style.styl